paweldac/source_location/README.md

 Supported platforms:

 - Linux
+- macOS

 Supported compilers:

 - GCC from version 4.8 onward
 - Clang from version 9.0 onward
+- AppleClang from version 11.0.3 (included in Xcode version 11.4) onward

 On unsupported compilers, the output will be as follows: